Group-Project-Team-4/TDD-Lab/README.md

 # TDD-Lab: Monthly Bill Tracker

 ## Objective
-Learn the principles and practices of Test-Driven Development (TDD) by building a console-based monthly bill tracker application in Python.
+Experience the Test-Driven Development (TDD) process by building a console-based monthly bill tracker application in Python, starting with failing tests and gradually implementing features to make them pass.

 ## Prerequisites
 - Basic knowledge of Python programming.